 Ultimately, judging by the numbers alone, Discord is more affordable.
 However, my advice is to consider your communication needs and compare them against the apps’ main features before making a final decision between Discord and Zoom.

-Discord vs Zoom: Zoom has a clean and simple interface
+Discord vs Zoom: Zoom has a cleaner and simpler interface

 One of the biggest differences you’ll notice between Discord and Zoom is their user experience and how the platforms are structured — at least I did.